Jiyaapatil35/BridgeToSilence/README.md

 # Bridge to Silence – Real-World Impact Project Reaching 150+ Users

-This repository contains the implementation of the **Bridge to Silence** project — a web-based platform developed to support over 150 students at a school for the deaf and speech impairment.
-The initiative was carried out during the **1st Semester (Sept 2023 – Jan 2024)** as part of a real-world community impact effort, aimed at fostering inclusivity and improving communication accessibility.
+This repository contains the implementation of the Bridge to Silence project — a web-based platform developed to support over 150 students at a school for the deaf and speech impairment.
+The initiative was carried out during the 1st Semester (Sept 2023 – Jan 2024) as part of a real-world community impact effort, aimed at fostering inclusivity and improving communication accessibility. **The platform received positive feedback from both teachers and students for its usability and positive impact on engagement.**

 ## Project Overview
-**Timeline:** September 2023 – January 2024
+**Timeline:**  1st Semester | September 2023 – January 2024
 **Team Size:** 5 Members
 **Objective:** Create a website centered around **American Sign Language (ASL)** to bridge communication gaps, enhance accessibility, and foster an inclusive learning environment for deaf and hard of hearing students.
 **Impact:** Directly benefited 150+ students by improving access to educational resources in a more inclusive format.